roman-milk/roman-milk.github.io/xxx-mas-carol.md

+===

- ****** XXX-Mas Carol ****** byTheTalkMan© But he didn't have much longer to think.
+But he didn't have much longer to think.
 After this long night, the energy in him was practically drained.
 He had nearly nothing left.
 He felt like a husk of a man now that his balls were completely drained.
 His body was collapsed onto the soaked sheet, his heartbeat echoing in his ears.
 As exhaustion almost took him over, he felt Rowena's lips at his ear.

  "Thank you, baby." she whispered.
 "You just changed the world...
 I'll see you again."